nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 Developing in a single language is also easier for everyone involved in the project.

-We aim to support the oldest minor Python 3 version still used by supported releases of distributions and operating systems.
-The minimum version Nicotine+ currently supports is 3.6.
+We aim to support the oldest [Python version](https://devguide.python.org/versions/) still receiving security updates, up to the latest.

 ### GTK